)

 Make and model of your car

 The type of vehicle you drive will influence your car insurance premium.
-New cars, luxury cars, and sports cars have higher values and repair costs and tend to cost more to insure.
+New cars, luxury cars, sports cars, pickup trucks, and electric vehicles have higher values and repair costs and tend to cost more to insure.
 Used cars and older models that have already depreciated typically have lower insurance premiums.
-Many insurance companies offer savings when you insure a car that has anti-lock brakes, an anti-theft system, and other safety features.

 Choose an insurer that offers discounts.
-Most Texas insurance companies offer car insurance discounts that can help you save money on auto insurance.
-Every insurer offers different discounts, but you can often find discounts for getting good grades in school, having no prior insurance claims, taking a defensive driving course, insuring multiple cars, and signing up for automatic payments.
+Most Texas insurance companies offer car insurance discounts, including ones for getting good grades in school, having no prior insurance claims, taking a defensive driving course, insuring multiple cars, and signing up for automatic payments.
+You can also get discounts from some insurers for affiliations with certain businesses and organizations, such as the State Bar of Texas, University of Texas alumni association members, and the Texas State Teachers Association.

 Bundle your policies.
 You can sometimes save a significant amount on insurance when you bundle two or more insurance products from the same company.
 For instance, if you purchase car insurance with home insurance or renters insurance, you could earn a discount on one or both premiums.